 JD6. "...reporting of Student Learning Outcomes (SLOs), Program Learning Outcomes (PLOs), Service Area Outcomes (SAOs), and Institutional Learning Outcomes (ILOs), as appropriate."
 Faculty Department Chairs should make themselves available to assist department faculty in accessing the course SLOs for the required inclusion on the section syllabi.
 Assistance should also be provided for developing or revising as well as the assessment and reporting process.
-Reporting should be done through the SLO cloud link.
+Reporting should be done through the SLO cloud link for every course, every semester, unless approved for a different schedule.
 For any needed assistance with this process contact the Office of Intuitional Effectiveness, Research and Planning.
 Compensation for this work is included in the 2019-2020 pay scale for both adjunct and full-time faculty.
 The bargaining agreement requires adjunct faculty to report SLOs at the end of each semester (see Article 13, 9).